 One of the most effective ways to prevent future lapses is to set up automatic payments for your premiums.
 It removes the possibility of human error or forgetfulness from the equation.

 If automatic payments are not an option, consider setting up calendar reminders around the due dates for your premiums.
-Most digital calendars can send notifications for upcoming events so you won’t miss a payment.
+Most digital calendars can send notifications for upcoming events so that you won’t miss a payment.

 Maintaining open communication with your insurer